ShanonPearce/ASH-Toolset/index.md

 ---
 ## Changelog <a name="Changelog"></a>

+Version 3.6.3:
+- Fixed issue causing sample rate changes to not be applied in certain scenarios
+- Fixed issue causing headphone selection to reset to first available headphone on start up in cases where active database was changed before closing the app
+- Fixed issue causing changes in parameters to not be applied in cases where settings.ini file was manually swapped with another file.
+- Apply selection & parameters buttons will now always start processing again from scratch when clicked.
+The button previously did nothing if it detected no change in parameters.
+- Minor GUI clean up and logging improvements

 Version 3.6.2:
 - Included default playback device information in the quick configuration tab
 - Improved quality and speed of create average listener function